Irish health service hit by 'very sophisticated' ransomware attack

 While scheduled COVID-19 tests will go ahead as planned on Friday, the HSE said its referrals system was down, meaning anyone else requiring a test must attend walk-in sites which are currently operating in just over half of Ireland’s 26 counties.

-It was also unable to take new vaccine appointments but did not expect that to delay the rollout given the lag between registration and the administering of the jab.
+The portal for booking vaccine appointments was back online by 1730 GMT after being offline for the day, the HSE said.

-A major Dublin maternity hospital cancelled all outpatient appointments on Friday other than those for women 36 or more weeks pregnant or in need of urgent care.
+A major Dublin maternity hospital cancelled all outpatient appointments until Tuesday other than those for women 36 or more weeks pregnant or in need of urgent care.
 Routine appointments were also cancelled in some but not all other hospitals.

 The state’s child and family agency, Tusla, said its IT systems, including the portal through which child protection referrals are made, are not currently operating.